HellEIN/impact-of-Satisfaction-with-financial-situation-of-household-effect-Feeling-of-happiness/README.md

 - **Python Libraries**:
   - `pandas`, `numpy`: For data manipulation and analysis.
   - `matplotlib`, `seaborn`, `plotly`: For data visualization.
-  - `statsmodels`, `scikit-learn`: For statistical analysis and modeling.
+  - `statsmodels`: For statistical analysis and modeling.
   - `geopandas`: For mapping and geospatial analysis.

 - **Statistical Models**: